shardaishwak/comp-359-assignment-1-java/README.md

 2. **Open the project** in your favorite Java IDE.
 This project uses IntelliJ IDEA with the **Processing** library for rendering.
 3. **Run the project**: Run the `MainThreaded.java` class to start the sorting visualizer.

+### Counting sort simulation
+We created a new illustration for counting sort.
+This is because the counting sort involved different new arrays that are being manipuated while the original one is idle.
+To accomodate those arrays, we created a new UI.
+Here are the steps to work with that:
+1. Install **Processing** library
+2. Choose the `counting/counting.pde` file in the source code.
+3. Run the animation

 ## Usage

 1. **Select Sorting Algorithm**: Upon running the program, you can select the desired sorting algorithm from the interface.